Grym1314/Eloquent/README.md

 # Eloquent
-Here I will put all my eloquet's book excersices and notes
+Here I will put all my eloquet's book excersices and notes Please let me know if you see another way or extra material that maybe I should consider

-Please fell free to enter and see my notes

-Today I tried to upload my project to this respository